maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/01-Introduction.md

 ---
-title: "HTTP"
+title: "Basic concepts"
 teaching: 15
 exercises: 5
 questions:
-- "What are protocols and ports?"
+- "What is an API?"
-- "What are HTTP and HTTPS?"
+- "Why do we need APIs?"
-- "What are requests and responses?
-How can we look at them?"
+- "What are the main components of an API?"
 objectives:
-- "Understand the meaning of the terms protocol and port."
+- "Understand the need for an API."
 - "Understand what HTTP and HTTPS are, and how it relates to the Web and other aspects of the modern Internet."
 - "Be able to use `curl` to make requests and view responses."
 keypoints: